etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 Is necessary remind that the Step 1 works to detect if the module is in development, it is not possible register a table in the system if the module is not in development, on this case, ask to the user for a valid prefix or module.
 Additionally if you find that the desired table to register is already in the system, ask to the user if wants to change the name of the table or if they want add columns to the created table.
 If you detect that the table is already in the system you should not proceed with the Step 2.

-If the user wants to add a column with the name "Name" you must change this field with "Sustantive Name", for example if is a table with information about dogs, the column name will be "Dog Name".
+If the user wants to add a column with the name "Name" you must change this field with "Sustantive Name", for example if is a table with information about dogs, the column name will be "Dog Name", if is a table with information about pets, the column name will be "Pet Name", if is a table with information about medical patients, the column name will be "Patient Name".

 The DDLTool is a tool that allows you to do operations based on "mode".
 The modes are:
 REGISTER_TABLE: This mode is used to register a table in the system (Step 1).On this step you have some parameters to define: classname (you can generate automatically if the user do not give you one), dalevel (if the user do not give you one choose "3" as the default value), description and help (both can be generates by you).